buchman-danielle/save_the_parachutists/README.md

 * Parachutists are droppend randomly and weighted (see globals)
 * There can be more than one parachutist at the air at a given, and the number of maximun parachutists in the air is defined (see globals)

-## Repository contains the following:
+## Repository contains the following
 * Graphics - holds all graphic elements displayed and its functionality
 * Images - all files provided for display
 * Lib - contains global file for now, to hold all global constants